Johnny Eblen

-Johnny Eblen (born December 13, 1991) is an American professional mixed martial artist who currently competes in the Middleweight division of the PFL.
-He formerly competed in Bellator MMA, where he was the last Middleweight World Champion.
+Johnny Eblen (born December 13, 1991) is an American professional mixed martial artist who currently competes in the Middleweight division of the Professional Fighters League, where he is current interim PFL Middleweight Champion.
+He formerly competed in Bellator MMA, where he was the last Bellator Middleweight World Champion.
+As of January 27, 2026, he is #1 in the PFL middleweight rankings and as of April 21, 2026, he is #7 in the PFL men's pound-for-pound rankings.

 Background

 Eblen, born to a Korean mother and American father, was a state wrestling champion while at Park Hill High School in Kansas City.
 He has an older brother, Tommy, who is also a mixed martial artist.
 Eblen wrestled collegiately at the University of Missouri, where he became an NCAA qualifier in 2015 and a two-time Academic All-MAC Team member, posting three 20-win campaigns and compiled an 87–24 career record.
 His time in college was also marked with injuries, as in the summer prior to college, Eblen suffered a fractured fibula and also tore several ligaments in his ankle, forcing him to redshirt his freshman season.
 In his sophomore season, Eblen suffered extreme dehydration during a 7-mile run ended up in the ICU for three days, before tearing his meniscus in his knee, less than a month later, requiring another surgery.
 Before his junior year, he suffered a dislocated shoulder which would eventually lead him his season ending before the start of the MAC Tournament after reinjuring it.
 In his senior season, he cut down to 174, and was a starter on No.1 ranked Tigers, becoming an NCAA qualifier.

 After graduation from Missouri in 2015, Eblen relocated to Florida to take a non-MMA related job, working full time at a paving company and coaching wrestling on the side.
 When he met Steve Mocco, a former Olympic wrestler and American Top Team coach, at a wrestling practice, he was invited to visit ATT to check it out.